Do we really need quite so much – or any – pumpkin spice?

-Rylan Krause (Cook ’12) isn’t sure who, or what, to believe these days.
-Fall has arrived and, with it, a deluge of pumpkin spice.
-Like leaves blown into every corner and cranny, the flavour combination has infiltrated countless, and some of the weirdest, aspects of life and culture.
+Rylan Krause (Cook ’12) isn’t sure who, or what, to believe these days with respect to what's getting pumpkin-spiced.
+Like fall leaves blown into every corner and cranny, the flavour combination annually infiltrates countless, and some of the weirdest, aspects of food and culture.

-“When you look these things up, you can’t tell if it’s a parody or not,” says the executive chef of Ernest’s, NAIT’s fine-dining restaurant.
-As we talk, he Googles items like toothpaste and peanut butter.
-They check out.
-And so would lip balm, hummus and deodorant.
+“When you look these things up, you can’t tell if it’s a parody or not,” says the executive chef of Ernest’s, NAIT’s fine-dining restaurant. throughout the yeas, he's seen items like toothpaste and peanut butter.
+It's also not hard to find marshmallows, lip balm and deodorant.

 “I don’t know why you’d want to smell spicy on top of the smell of human, but maybe it works,” says Krause.

 That reluctant openness comes of knowing that pumpkin spice, reviled by some, revered by others, is popular for good reason.
 The flavours perfectly fit the change of season.
 Typically a blend that includes cinnamon, nutmeg, clove and ginger, “it’s this deep, deep warmth,” says Krause.

 Because of that, he adds, “it’s a unifier for people.”
 As we may lament the passing of summer, a pumpkin spice latte can be something to look forward to, the scent of it evoking thoughts of Thanksgiving, family, friends – a physical and emotional “warmth” during the switch to a starker season.

 But do we really need to smell pumpkin-spicy fresh?
 With the tradition gone trendy, sometimes absurdly, we asked Krause, along with Odd Company brewer Brett Geislinger (Radio and Television – Radio '08) and Farrow head baker Amy Mancor (Baking '08), what it takes to make sure the spice stays nice.